therealdreg/The-GTK-Keylogger/README.md

 When the application loads gtk, gtk loads us.
 Then we are in the context of the application.

-PatchEFL can be found on GitHub and is on the references section.
+PatchELF can be found on GitHub and is on the references section.

 --[ 3.5 The problem with ld-config